com-pas/compas-architecture/TECHNOLOGY_CHOICES.md

 __Edit 2__: After discussing database choices within Alliander, eXist is indeed an option, but the license could be a problem.
 BaseX can do the same as eXist-db (as it seems) and has a better license for our situation (BSD).
 Also, because the idea is to have an abstract interface layer between CoMPAS and the database, people can also choose to use a different database in the future.

+__Edit 3__: Because BaseX doesn't have versioning out of the box, I mailed the BaseX community about this issue.
+The quoted response:

+>The existing modules of BaseX don’t provide a ready solution for versioning features, but it’s perfectly feasible to build a versioning solution with XQuery.
+If you use RESTXQ for storing and retrieving data, you could e.g. move the current version of documents to an archive database and replace it with the incoming new document.

+Which is fine, a second running database isn't a problem because it's a pretty light-weight database.

 # XML Processing
 ## Checks for determining XML processing
 - Can manipulate/check XML configuration files by using rules